koalyptus/HTML-Table-Filter-Generator/README.md

 Demos and documentation available @ http://tablefilter.free.fr/

 ##*Important note
 This script is now being replaced by [TableFilter](https://github.com/koalyptus/TableFilter).
 There will be no longer updates in this repository.
 If you haven't used this script before, you can safely switch to [TableFilter](https://github.com/koalyptus/TableFilter).
-If you already used this library in the past, check the [demos](https://github.com/koalyptus/TableFilter) out and read the documentation in the [WIKI](https://github.com/koalyptus/TableFilter/wiki)to understand the changes occurred to the configuration options.
+If you already used this library in the past, check the [demos](https://github.com/koalyptus/TableFilter) out and read the documentation in the [WIKI](https://github.com/koalyptus/TableFilter/wiki) to understand the changes occurred to the configuration options.

-Enjoy the next generation of the HTML Table Filter Generator :)
+Enjoy the next generation of the HTML Table Filter Generator!